JAPANESE WORDS AND PHRASES

 Netsuke — A carved toggle, almost always stone, used to hold an inryo (small pouch or purse) to an obi or belt.
 Usually solid, they can be more elaborately carved, like Noriko’s, to hold a blade or throwing star.

 Ninja – Mercenary practitioners of Ninjitsu, or Ninpo, the art of using whatever is handy as a weapon, and cross-trained in many martial arts skills; known for stealth, skill and quick reactions.
 There were two great Ninja families or schools hidden in Mie that were ultimately destroyed, as they were considered too dangerous by the powers that be.
-The male remnants were absorbed into existing forces.
+The male remnants were mostly absorbed into existing forces.
 There was a separate order of women Ninja that disappeared, at least officially, at that time.
 This was the Mochizuki School.
 High-ranking women were often guarded and defended exclusively by women.
 All Samurai women were trained in various martial arts, but mostly defended their homes and families rather than fighting on the field, though many did.
 This training became less common as women’s rights were suppressed in the Edo period, but the tradition of women as warriors persists to this day, and many women practice various martial arts.
 Shinobi is another way to pronounce the characters that form the word ninja.
 A woman ninja is called a kunoichi.

 Noren — Short curtains used in pairs to partially block an entryway and show a business is open; usually have a design, direction, or the name of the business dyed in.